 Box #: 16

-Miriam Brack Webber joins the BSU faculty this fall as Assistant Professor of Music.
+Miriam Brack Webber is Assistant Professor of Music at Bemidji State University.
 She holds a Bachelor’s of Music from Ball State University in Bassoon Performance, and Master’s of Music from McGill University and the University of Kansas in Bassoon Performance and Music Theory, respectively.
 She is currently a PhD candidate at the University of Kansas.

-Professor Webber is also an active bassoonist and has performed with orchestras across the country, including the Symphony of Northwest Arkansas, and Muncie Symphony, Kokomo Symphony, Southeast Kansas Symphony, Fort Hays Symphony, Springfield Symphony, St. Joseph Symphony, Springfield-Drury Civic Orchestras.
+Currently principal bassoonist of the Bemidji Symphony and Heartland Symphony Orchestras, Dr. Webber is also an active bassoonist and has performed with orchestras across the country, including Simphonietta Memphis, Symphony of Northwest Arkansas, and Muncie Symphony, Kokomo Symphony, Southeast Kansas Symphony, Fort Hays Symphony, Springfield Symphony, St. Joseph Symphony, Springfield-Drury Civic Orchestras.